CBIIT/INS-Data/README.md

     ```
 2. **Setup environment**
     - Install either [Anaconda or Miniconda](https://docs.conda.io/projects/conda/en/stable/user-guide/install/download.html#anaconda-or-miniconda)
+        - For compatibility with setups that do not use conda, a `requirements.txt` is also available
     - In a command terminal, run the following command in the INS-Data directory:
     ```
     conda env create -f environment.yaml